-- Article 29 (1) The provisions of Articles 3-2 through 3-10, Article 145, paragraph (3), and Article 146, paragraph (3) of the Code of Civil Procedure do not apply to a personal status action. - (2) To apply the provisions of the Code of Civil Procedure to procedures involved in personal status litigation, the phrase "The judicial decision on the disqualification of or challenge against a judge who is a member of a judicial panel or against a single district court judge is reached in the form of a ruling by the court to which the judge belongs, and the judicial decision on the disqualification of or challenge against a summary court judge is reached in the form of a ruling by the district court of jurisdiction in that locality." in Article 25, paragraph (1) of that Code is deemed to be replaced with "The judicial decision on the disqualification of or challenge against a judge who is a member of a judicial panel or against a single family court judge is reached in the form of a ruling by the court to which the judge belongs."; the term "district court" in Article 25, paragraph (2), Article 132-5, paragraph (1), Article 185, Article 235, paragraphs (2) and (3), Article 269, paragraph (1), Article 329, paragraph (3), and Article 337, paragraph (1) of that Code is deemed to be replaced with "family court"; the phrase "against a final judgment that a district court has entered as the court of first instance, or against a final judgment entered by a summary court" in Article 281, paragraph (1) of that Code is deemed to be replaced with "against a final judgment entered by a family court"; the phrase "a final appeal may be filed directly with the Supreme Court against a district court judgment, and may be filed directly with a high court against a summary court judgment" in Article 311, paragraph (2) of that Code is deemed to be replaced with "a final appeal may be filed directly with the Supreme Court against a family court judgment"; and the phrase "a district court or summary court" in Article 336, paragraph (1) of that Code is deemed to be replaced with "a family court".
+Article 29 (1) The provisions of Articles 3-2 through 3-10, Article 145, paragraph (3), and Article 146, paragraph (3) of the Code of Civil Procedure do not apply to a personal status action.

+- (2) The provisions of Chapter VII of the Code of Civil Procedure do not apply to personal status litigation proceedings - (3) With regard to the application of the provisions of the Code of Civil Procedure to personal status litigation proceedings, the terms and phrases listed in the middle column of the table below in the provisions of the Code of Civil Procedure listed in the left-hand column of the table are respectively replaced with the terms and phrases listed in the right-hand column of the table.

+The judicial decision on the disqualification of or challenge against a judge who is a member of a judicial panel or against a single district court judge is reached in the form of a ruling by the court to which the judge belongs, and the judicial decision on the disqualification of or challenge against a summary court judge is reached in the form of a ruling by the district court of jurisdiction in that locality family court against a final judgment that a district court has entered as the court of first instance, or against a final judgment entered by a summary court against a final judgment entered by a family court a final appeal may be filed directly with the Supreme Court against a district court judgment, and may be filed directly with a high court against a summary court judgment a final appeal may be filed directly with the Supreme Court against a family court judgment a district court or summary court a family court